BOC (company): Headquarters

 When BOC was a global company, the head office of BOC was in Windlesham, a small village approximately 25 miles south-west of London.
 The office, built in the 1980s is a fine example of modern architecture and when seen from the air resembles the shape of an oxygen molecule.
 This office was used by Kamkorp Group and then stood empty before being sold to Gordon Murray Automotive in February 2020.
 Many of the staff that was based in the Windlesham office have since moved to the BOC office in Woking and Linde plc's head office in Munich, Germany.

+Coat of Arms

+BOC was granted a coat of arms by the College of Arms in 1961.